WilliamScarbro/GUAC/docs/RECIPE_FILE.md

   Name: String
   Source: String
   Config: String | [String]
+  Depends: String | [String]
 ```
 ## Description

-WEIGHTS: links to WEIGHTS_FILE<br>
+* WEIGHTS: links to WEIGHTS_FILE
-Task: describes a single avocado execution<br>
+* Task: describes a single avocado execution
-Name: Task name, must be unique across all tasks in recipe (not checked)<br>
+* Name: Task name, must be unique across all tasks in recipe (not checked)
-Source: defines the Avocado module to be executed<br>
+* Source: defines the Avocado module to be executed
-Config: List (or single) file containing parameters to configure Avocado module
+* Config: List (or single) file containing parameters to configure Avocado module
+* Depends: List (or single) task which is required to succeed to run this task

 ## Example
 ```
 WEIGHTS: data/full_weights.yaml